Softcorp-Industries/hobo_hub/src/blog/freddiesblogs/2022-10-23-mission-ftf.md

 </p>
 <img src="/assets/icons/icons8-banknotes-48.png" width="50px" />
 <p>
-Tim will do almost anything for money, he can give you some direction on where to look for employment or income support.
+Tim has done almost anything for money, he can give you some direction on where to look for employment or income support.
 </p>
 <br>
 <p class="subHeader">